Estate Agents are engaged by the seller to sell their property. They’ll help arrange and necessitate viewings in order to get the property sold.

 Properties that are undervalued or in areas that are ripe for a potential increase

-We’re sure that if you went to all estate agents in the local area and ask them for their best 3 opportunities you’d get 2/3 fantastic money making options at the very least!
+We’re sure that if you went to all estate agents in the local area and ask them for their best 3 opportunities you’d get 2 or 3 fantastic money-making options at the very least!

-Most agents will use Rightmove and either On the Market or Zoopla, not all though.
+Most agents will use Rightmove and either On the Market or Zoopla, but not all though.

-Also don’t source by latest listed property – look at all properties, some come back onto the market through no fault of the seller.
+Also, don’t source by the latest listed property – look at all properties.
+Some come back onto the market through no fault of the seller.
 Usually, it can be something as silly as the chain has broken down further up the chain forcing the seller to put the property back on the market.